sr2echa/thottathukiduven-v2/README.md

  - **`Alt` + `C`** : Enables the copy function for selected text.
  - **`Alt` + `V`** : Pastes the clipboard content into the current text field.

+## 🎠 Useage

+- Double Click on the blue chat icon to open chatbox
+- Both the chat ovelay and the button are draggable and can be adjusted
+- The chat overlay can be resized using the blue square on the bottom right of the chat overlay.
+- fullscreen cannot be bypassed as its a client side restriction.

 <samp>

 ---